Semi-Synchronous Federated Learning for Energy-Efficient Training and Accelerated Convergence in Cross-Silo Settings: Related Work

-\textbf{Federated Convergence Guarantees.} Furthermore, convergence guarantees for computational environments with heterogeneous resources in FL settings have also been studied in \cite{li2018federated,wang2019adaptive}.
-FedProx studied the convergence rate of FedAvg over $B$-dissimilar learners local solutions ($B=1$ IID distributions, $B>1$ Non-IID distributions).
-Wang et al. (\citeyear{wang2019adaptive}) studied adaptive FL in mobile edge computing environments under resource budget constraints with arbitrary local updates between learners, while Li et al. (\citeyear{Li2020On}) provide convergence guarantees over full and partial device participation for FedAvg.
-FedAsync \cite{xie2019asynchronous} provides convergence guarantees for asynchronous environments and a community model that is a weighted average of local models based on weights staleness.
-In our work, we empirically study the convergence of the different federated learning protocols on computationally heterogeneous environments on IID and Non-IID data distributions with full client participation in the datacenter (cross-silo FL) setting \cite{li2020federated,yang2019federated} with the presence of stragglers \cite{dean2013tail}.
+\paragraph{Federated Convergence Guarantees.} FedProx studied the convergence rate of FedAvg over dissimilar learners' local solutions~\cite{li2020federatedopt}.
+Wang et al.~\cite{wang2019adaptive} studied adaptive FL in mobile edge computing environments under resource budget constraints with arbitrary local updates between learners.
+Li et al. ~\cite{Li2020On} provide convergence guarantees over full and partial device participation for FedAvg.
+Chen et al.~\cite{chen2020joint} formulated a joint federated learning optimization problem targeting optimal resource allocation and client selection in wireless networks.
+FedAsync~\cite{xie2019asynchronous} provides convergence guarantees for asynchronous environments and a community model that is a weighted average of local models based on staleness.
+In our work, we empirically study the convergence of the different federated learning protocols on computationally heterogeneous environments on IID and Non-IID data distributions with full client participation in the cross-silo (data center) FL settings with the presence of stragglers~\cite{dean2013tail}, instead of partial client participation~\cite{li2020federatedopt,mcmahan2017communication}, dropouts~\cite{chai2020tifl}.

-\textbf{Privacy.} Even though privacy is a critical challenge in FL we do not directly address it in this paper, since our scope is to introduce a new federated training protocol for the datacenter (cross-silo) settings, which can accelerate the convergence of the federated model.
-Our proposed Semi-Synchronous training protocol can be easily extended to incorporate standard privacy-aware techniques such as differential privacy \cite{abadi2016deep,mcmahan2017learning}, secure multi-party computation (MPC) \cite{bonawitz2017practical, mohassel2017secureml, kilbertus2018blind}, and homomorphic encryption \cite{rivest1978data,paillier-crypto,zhang2020batchcrypt}.
-In particular, Semi-Synchronous does not alter any of the information exchanged during the regular federated learning training process, but it rather orchestrates the synchronization points of the participating devices by delegating that amount of local work that each learning device needs to perform.
-Therefore, although Semi-Synchronous does not directly offer specific privacy guarantees, it can be applied along with existing privacy-aware training schemes without relaxing any of their requirements.